 IN THIS SECTION:

 ARPC’s Senior Executive team is headed by the Chief Executive, who was appointed by the Corporation under the provisions of the Terrorism and Cyclone Insurance Act 2003.
-The current Leadership team is the Chief Executive Officer, Chief Underwriting Officer, Chief Financial Officer, Chief Risk and Governance Officer, Chief Claims and Customer Officer and Chief Operating Officer.
+The current Leadership team comprises the Chief Executive Officer, Chief Underwriting Officer, Chief Financial Officer, Chief Risk and Governance Officer, Chief Claims and Customer Officer and Chief Operating Officer.

 BEc (Hons), PhD (Econ), AMP (INSEAD), ANZIIF Fellow CIP, GAICD